Skip to content

 Derby · UK-wide · DE73 8BX Reg 1192907 Registered charity Official website Charity Commission register

-Recover Together is a registered charity (no. 1192907) working in older people across the United Kingdom.
-Its latest Charity Commission filing directs 87% of spending to charitable activities, holding roughly 6 months of reserves, though its recent accounts were filed late.
+Recover Together is a registered charity (no. 1192907) working in disability across the United Kingdom.
+Its latest Charity Commission filing directs 93% of spending to charitable activities, holding roughly 6 months of reserves, though its recent accounts were filed late.
+Reported income changed sharply in 2024 (likely a merger, transfer or reporting change) — year-on-year trend labels are not meaningful across that step.
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-In short: Recover Together scores 77 out of 100 (3 stars).
-87% average program spend (3-year average).
+In short: Recover Together scores 77 out of 100 (4 stars).
+93% average program spend (2-year average, disclosed years only).
 Review the pillar breakdown below.

-Recover Together has a Clarity Score of 77 out of 100 on CharityCompare (3 stars, Good).
+Recover Together has a Clarity Score of 77 out of 100 on CharityCompare (4 stars, Good).
 Charity Commission registration number 1192907.
 Status: Registered.
-Primary cause area: Older people.
-Latest accounts year 2021: total income £779k, with 87% of expenditure on charitable activities.
+Primary cause area: Disability.
+Latest accounts year 2025: total income £801k, with 93% of expenditure on charitable activities.
 Accounts filing: late.
 Reserves: approximately 6 months of operating costs.
 2 filing concern(s) noted on this profile.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .